-A carol for Granta Chorale to be premiered at their concert A Christmas Garland in Corpus Christi College Cambridge, and now published by Multitude of Voyces in their third volume of sacred music by women.
+A carol for Granta Chorale, premiered at their concert A Christmas Garland in Corpus Christi College Cambridge, and now published by Multitude of Voyces in their third volume of sacred music by women.
 There is a rich medieval tradition of texts discussing the merits of holly or ivy, or pitching the two against each other in a contest; this anonymous 15th-century text clearly favours ivy.
 The musical setting is very simple, with a repeated choral refrain and brief verses for pairs of soloists.

 Dance The Seven Seas (2018) – 4′

 A celebration of the colours, flavours and sounds of the sea, this piece was commissioned by Caritas Chamber Choir for their concert in aid of the RNLI, and was premiered on 29th September 2018 in Ramsgate.
 Words are by the composer.
 Dance The Seven Seas appears in Caritas’s CD, A Caritas Collection, Vol. Two.

 Haec Dies (2018) – 4’

 Caritas Chamber Choir commissioned this setting of an Easter text for their tour to Sweden, where they sang it twice, in Gothenburg and in Helsingborg.
 The music is inspired by celebratory brass fanfares, and has two aleatoric sections in free time.
 Haec Dies features in Caritas’s CD, A Caritas Collection, Vol. Two.

 Sicut Cervus (2018) – 4’30’’